 The bunks aren’t just fun—they’re proper beds, suitable for kids or even small adults up to 6ft tall.
 It’s a den, a hideout, and a memory-maker in one.
 Meanwhile, the grown-ups sleep easy on the king-size bed, with views out onto the wildflower meadow and the gentle sounds of nature at night.

-Step outside and you’ll find something truly unique: a wood-fired hot tub, mounted on its own trailer, nestled privately in the field just for you.
+Step outside and you’ll find something truly unique: your private wood-fired hot tub, mounted on its own trailer, nestled privately in the field just for you.
 Here, evenings unfold slowly under the stars—warm soaks, glowing firelight, and toasted marshmallows shared on the field deck firepit.

 The tub is heated using a thermodynamic coil, letting you enjoy the satisfying ritual of lighting the fire, watching the steam rise, and settling in for starlit peace.